 Starting in Charlotte, spend your days exploring the cultural gem that is NoDa art district before trying your hand at rafting at America’s Whitewater Center.
 From here, while away hours soaking up the atmosphere of one of the USA’s oldest cities in Charleston.
 If you’re lucky with the weather, take a trip to Folly Beach and historic Battery Park.

 Back on the road again, wander through Savanna’s green spaces, and embrace the cafe culture.
 Artisan foods and organic produce is all the rage here.
 Finally, make your way to Atlanta via Jacksonville, which will enthrall you with its impressive collection of museums, parks, shops, and beaches.
 When you reach your destination, make for Downtown Atlanta, where you can happily spend hours exploring and take a tour around both CNN Center and Georgia Aquarium.

 Utah’s national parks

 If you’re keen to immerse yourself in the wonders of Utah’s spectacular national parks, this is the trip for you.
 Starting at Zion, you’ll travel to Bryce Canyon, Capitol Reef, Arches, and the Canyonlands.
 En route, you’ll discover everything from domineering sandstone cliffs and plunging valleys, to hanging gardens, vivid blue-green lakes, and hoodoos.
 This is the place to be if you’re keen to test your mettle and try adventure sports or marvel at the weirdness and wonderfulness of nature.
 For an authentic open road experience, spend at least one night camping underneath the stars.

 There’s nothing like a road trip if you want to get out and about and enjoy myriad experiences in the same vacation.
-The US is a veritable gem for travellers with a sense of intrigue and adventure, and there’s so much to see and do.
+The US is a veritable gem for travelers with a sense of intrigue and adventure, and there’s so much to see and do.
 These routes are just the tip of the iceberg, and you could go on driving and discovering for years if you had the time and the inclination.